apollo79/timers/README.md

 - `aborted`: A Promise, that resolves, when the timer gets aborted, but only, if the abort happens with a call of the `abort` method or the abortion via an `AbortController`.
-- `isAborted`: A boolean indicating whether the timer has been aborted.
+- `isAborted`: A boolean indicating whether the timer has been aborted
 - `persistent` (only available in Deno): A boolean indicating whether the process should continues running as long as the timer exists.
-This is `true` by default
+This is `true` by default.
 - _deprecated_: `timer`: The Id of the timer.
-Use `id` instead
+Use `id` instead.
 - `ran`: A boolean indicating whether the timer ran already.
-Gets only set to `true` on `Interval` when the `times` option has been passed and the interval has run `times` times
+Gets only set to `true` on `Interval` when the `times` option has been passed and the interval has run `times` times.
 - `running`: A boolean indicating whether the timeout is currently running

 ##### Interval only